MARCspec/MARCspec/marc-spec.md

 ```

-## Reference to contextualized data examples
+## Reference to contextualized data with indicators examples

 Reference to *data content* in the subfield "a" within the context of *indicator 1* with the value "1".